m4rch3n1ng/sv/readme.md

 	dir: string // the directory you want to serve
 	port: number // the port of the wished service
-	wsPort: number // the port of the live-reload socket static?: boolean // whether or not to live-reload
+	wsPort: number // the port of the live-reload socket static?: boolean // whether or not to live-reload, listDir?: boolean // whether or not to always list directories }
-}
 ```